Aakash580/three-tier-devsecops-project/README.md

 **Pipeline Automation:** Build, scan, and deploy Docker images using Jenkins, Trivy, and SonarQube.

-**Cluster Monitoring:** Install Prometheus and Grafana to monitor application health with visual dashboards.
+**Cluster Monitoring:** Install Prometheus and Grafana to monitor application health with visual dashboards....

 **GitOps with ArgoCD:** Achieve seamless application deployment and updates via Git repositories.